cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Tan(SparseMatrix x)
           SparseColVec Tan(SparseColVec x)
           SparseRowVec Tan(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  The angle in radians for which to calculate the tangent.
+         The angle in radians for which to calculate the tangent.
    Returns:
        The tangent of x.
 Returns NaN if x is NaN.
 At odd multiples of π/2, the result approaches positive or negative infinity.
    Example: